 "There is still a real problem with who's getting opportunities, who's getting shown, who's getting collected, who's getting promoted, and who's getting written about," Hebron says.

-'The men linked to put me down as the best woman painter.
-I think I'm one of the best painters'– georgia o'keeffe
+'The men liked to put me down as the best woman painter.
+I think I'm one of the best painters'GEORGIA O'KEEFE

 Prestige and power